Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 5. Partitioning will happen at the `file` level.
 6. Only include files whose `lastModified` date is more than 5 minutes old.
    This is to exclude files that are actively being created.
-7. Instruct the TDS to use the collection index if it already exists, without testing if it\'s up-to-date.
+7. Instruct the TDS to use the collection index if it already exists, without testing if it's up-to-date.
 8. Instruct the TDM to examine all the files to detect if they have changed since the index was written.
    Rescan every 15 minutes.